bhandariroshan/gemini/readme.md

   ```

     import com.example.rbhandari.datasyncapplication.SyncHandler
-    SyncHandler.saveAllUpdatesToParse()
+    SyncHandler syncHandler = new SyncHandler();
+    syncHandler.setAction("backupallupdatestoparse");
+    syncHandler.execute();

   ```

 ## Prerequisites to use the SyncHandler Class ##
 - Every audits, features, zones and types are linked to user, so please make sure user is created and associated with audit model
-- After every update, please make sure the isUpdated flag is turned on, so that updates can be synced to the server
+- After every update, please make sure the isUpdated flag is turned on, so that updates can be synced to the server.